Owlet7/wadfusion/README.md

 If you just bought these games from [GOG](https://www.gog.com/en/game/doom_doom_ii), or [Steam](https://store.steampowered.com/app/2280/), etc., and you aren't familiar with UZDoom and DOOM modding, see the [**Absolute Beginner's Guide**](#absolute-beginners-guide) section below.

-### Note: WadFusion requires GZDoom v4.14.1 or newer, it will not work with other engines.
+### Note: WadFusion requires UZDoom v4.14.3 or newer, it will not work with other engines.

 ## Usage